vighnesh153/vighnesh153-monorepo/README.md

 - Email service
 - Embed GitHub commit snippet
 - Media CDN
+- Hide emails of users on client side
+- Profile page for all users
+  - `/users` -> Show list of users (hide emails)
+  - `/users/username`
 - vighnesh153.com/memes
   - vighnesh153.com/memes/12345 -> Should render the meme as meta-data when sharing url
+  - Meme credit to
+    - users
+    - other portals
 - Audit logs viewer
   - Filters based on
     - action